anisharue/movie/README.md

 ## Credits
 ### This project was created by Anisha Mandega.Feel free to contribute to this project by creating a pull request or reporting an issue
-This project is licensed under the MIT License.
-See the LICENSE file for more details.